zero731/zero731.github.io/_posts/2020-10-02-feature_engineering.markdown

 ### Example - Decomposing Datetime Variables
-If you ever work with a dataset that has dates and or times, you'll definitely want to make sure to do some feature engineering to decompose the original variables into useful features.
+If you ever work with a dataset that has dates and/or times, you'll definitely want to make sure to do some feature engineering to decompose the original variables into useful features.
 Otherwise each date or timestamp will be treated as a relatively useless category.
 If you see you have some form of datetime information in your DataFrame, first check the data type.
 If it isn't already in the form of a Pandas datetime variable, you'll want to convert it to make use of some very useful methods for extracting information.
 ```
 ## use dtypes to check the type of data in our date column
 house_df['date'].dtypes